 Pμ = α + τ1 + ek × (A - μ)- τ

-where α is baseline photosynthesis (µmol g−1 h−1), τ is the community oxygen consumption of dead detritus (µmol g−1 h−1), k is the logistic rate of decay (d−1) and µ is the midpoint of photosynthetic death (d).
+where α is baseline photosynthesis (µmol g−1 h−1), τ is the oxygen consumption of dead detritus (µmol g−1 h−1), k is the logistic rate of decay (d−1) and µ is the midpoint of photosynthetic death, i.e. half-life of photosynthesis (d).
 The naming of parameters is inspired by the Hebrew word אמת (graecised τμα) which means truth and is composed of the first, middle and last letters of the Hebrew alphabet, symbolising life (א), transition (מ) and death (ת).
 Inscribed on the golem’s brow this word lends life, but removing א changes the meaning from truth to death (מת) and the golem dies.
 As in the story of the golem, the logistic function is optimal for modelling a shift between two alternate states and is thus the logical choice here.
 I previously modelled detrital photosynthesis with linear regressions instead, because data either did not span enough timepoints to inform a more complex model (Wright et al., 2022) or macroalgal tissue disintegration coinciding with photosynthetic death prevented estimation of µ and τ (Wright et al., 2024).
 However, in the present case these limitations do not apply, since I collected data at six to seven timepoints and seagrass leaves do not disintegrate at or shortly after photosynthetic death, allowing me to choose the optimal model.
 The downside of using more complex models is that multiple regression to account for technical confounders (Wright et al., 2024) is not straightforward.
 So I opted for a separate multiple linear regression of Pmax against the standardised potential confounders initial incubation O2 (µM), mean incubation temperature (°C), mean incubation pressure (hPA), incubation salinity (‰) and leaf blotted mass (g) (Figure S1).